-What if, in some unforeseen circumstances government and companies go bankrupt, do you have other sources of income coming in?
+What if, in some unforeseen circumstances, the government and companies go bankrupt, do you have other sources of income coming in?

-It is a good program, like many other believed but it’s not perfect.
+It is a good program, like many others believed but it’s not perfect and it isn’t enough specially if you are living in countries with very high cost of living.
 Some governments and companies have encountered so many problems that some of them are unable to fulfill their obligations.

-The problem I have with pension scheme as an employee is three fold.
+The problem I have with the pension scheme as an employee is three fold!

-1) Governments and companies want you to work for them until you retire so that you will receive your deferred compensation when you stop working.
+1) Governments, companies, and corporations want you to work for them until you retire, then that’s the time you will receive your deferred compensation when you stop working.

 2) You don’t have any control as to where your funds are invested and don’t know its actual returns if you don’t investigate.

 3) Finally, it’s not an absolute certainty that you will receive something when you stop working if something goes wrong with the government and those companies.

 Others unfortunately passed away early and didn’t have a chance to enjoy their retirement benefits.